News from the Clean Air Fund

 The Clean Air Fund also reported on the World Medical Association’s “Declaration on Prevention and Reduction of Air Pollution.”

-8.1 million premature deaths, researchers find, occur each year due to air pollution, and the same contamination raises risks for stroke, lung cancer, and chronic respiratory conditions.
+8.1 million premature deaths, researchers find, occur each year due to air pollution.
+The same contamination raises risks for stroke, lung cancer, and chronic respiratory conditions.

-The report enumerates items like sulfur dioxide, carbon monoxide, methane and VOCs, as major contaminants, and suggests that 99% of the global population exposed to air pollution above the WHO limits, with the number of pollution-related deaths to increase 50% by 2050.
+The report enumerates items like sulfur dioxide, carbon monoxide, methane and VOCs, as major contaminants.
+It suggests that 99% of the global population exposed to air pollution above the WHO limits, with the number of pollution-related deaths to increase 50% by 2050.

 “Air pollution poses a major global and environmental risk to human health contributing significantly to avoidable morbidity and mortality nationwide worldwide,” they write.

 The group calls for more international work, and cites different kinds of combustion emissions, as well as biological pollutants like bacteria and viruses.
-It calls for engaging with different levels of stakeholders to work together to advance better air quality.
+It calls for engaging with different levels of stakeholders.
+All of us can work together to advance better air quality.

 Company Sustainability